asapegin/bgp_java/README.md

 For the specific analysis modes please see properties.xml in the resources folder.

-P.S.
 This is a Maven-based project.